Nusrath-Amana/Custom-Macropad/README.md

 #### Battery and Power Management:
 A rechargeable battery and power management circuitry ensure efficient power utilization and extended battery life.
 Two 3.7V Li-ion 3200mAh batteries are used with the T6845-C power bank module.

+### Firmware Development

+The firmware development involves programming the ESP32 microcontroller to handle various functionalities of the custom macro pad.
+Key steps in firmware development include:
+- Bluetooth Communication
+- Macro Recording and Playback
+- Handling Programmable Keys and Knob
+- LED Control
+-
 ## Macro Pad Functionality

 The custom macro pad offers several functionalities to enhance productivity and automation: